Jiayif/Transformer-Fake-News-Detection/README.md

 ## Problem
 Most of the time, ordinary people do not have the channels and ability to distinguish the right and wrong information.
 However, when fake news reaches a certain scale of dissemination, it is very likely to cause huge losses to people or cause misunderstandings.
 For example, during the pandemic, if there is fake news claiming that a drug that is more harmful to people can protect people from the virus, then those who believe the news may suffer losses.
 Therefore, we want to provide a way to identify the possibility of fake news to prevent people from being misled by fake news.

-Here are some examples of fake news:
+Here is one example of fake news:

 ```
 title: